Calastrophe/pythonRSC/README.md

 ``disable [addr|label]`` This will turn off a breakpoint.

 ``disas [start] [end]`` This will take a range of addresses and disassemble the instructions.
 Hexadecimal or decimal.

+``disas`` This variation of the disassemble command will try to identify if you are inside a label and disassemble that label for you. *This is under construction and may produce bugs.*

 ``print [type] [reg]`` This will print a register in your desired format (type).
 The types are /d (decimal) /t (binary) /x (hexadecimal)